DigitalPublishingToolkit/TOD47-Virtue/md/15Goldenfein.md

 Harney, Stefano and Moten, Fred. *The Undercommons: Fugitive Planning & Black Study*, London: Minor Compositions, 2013.

-Meyerhff, Eli, Johnson, Elizabeth, Braun, Bruce.
+Meyerhff, Eli, Johnson, Elizabeth, and Braun, Bruce.
 ‘Time and the university’, *ACME : An International E-journal for Critical Geographies* 10(3) (2011): 483–507.

-Pasquale, Frank. *New Laws of Robotics*.

-*Defending Human Expertise in the Age of AI*, Cambdrige.
+Pasquale, Frank. *New Laws of Robotics Defending Human Expertise in the Age of AI*, Cambdrige.
 Harvard University Press, 2020.

 Phan, Thao, Goldenfein, Jake Mann, Monique, and Kuch, Declan.
 ‘Economies